grpc/proposal/A36-xds-for-servers.md

 interceptor).
 Users will use the XdsServer API to construct the server instead of the existing API.

-Credential configuration will be managed separately by providing a XdsServerCredential, similar to client-side.
-The user must pass the XdsServerCredential to the XdsServer API to enable control-plane managed TLS certificates.
-The user is free to pass other ServerCredential types to XdsServer and they will be honored.
-Note that RBAC is authz, not authn, so it would be enabled by using the XdsServer, even without XdsServerCredential.
+Credential configuration will be managed separately by providing XdsServerCredentials, similar to client-side.
+The user must pass the XdsServerCredentials to the XdsServer API to enable control-plane managed TLS certificates.
+While the user-facing API is discussed here, the precise implementation details are covered in gRFC A29.
+The user is free to pass other ServerCredentials types to XdsServer and they will be honored.
+Note that RBAC is authz, not authn, so it would be enabled by using the XdsServer, even without XdsServerCredentials.

-When starting the XdsServer, it will start communication with xDS to receive initial configuration. `bind()` and `listen()` can happen immediately, but `accept()`ing on the port will be delayed until the initial configuration is received. `listen()` should be delayed if possible, but commonly needs to happen immediately after `bind()` for implementation-specific reasons.
+When starting the XdsServer, it will start communication with xDS to receive initial configuration. `bind()` and `listen()` may happen immediately, but `accept()`ing on the port must be delayed until the initial configuration is received. `listen()` should be delayed if possible, but commonly needs to happen immediately after `bind()` for implementation-specific reasons.
 If initial configuration fails, the server will continue delaying and server startup will